-In this article we discuss pros and cons of vSphere Management Cluster.
+In this article, we discuss pros and cons of vSphere Management Cluster.
 I decided to write this article because I have seen many VMware environments without this type of cluster and with problems caused by this.
-Example, recently one of my new customer had problem with vCenter VM and they were not able to locate this VM in their big Production Cluster.
+Example, recently one of my new customers had a problem with vCenter VM and they were not able to locate this VM in their big Production Cluster.

 In my opinion, Management Cluster should be simple as much as possible.
 For example, it is not necessary to add ESXi hosts to the Distributed Switch (DVS) - the Standard Switch (vSS) is enough to manage networks on 3 ESXi hosts.
 You can also save money :), because you do not need Enterprise Plus license for your ESXi hosts in Management Cluster.
 Another reason can be avoiding potential problems with vCenter and DVS.

-A cluster is just a big "resource pool" so if you can not create a dedicated cluster, there is also possibility and you should create just a special dedicated resource pools for crucial components such as vCenter in your production cluster.
+A cluster is just a big "resource pool" so if you can not create a dedicated cluster, you should create a specially a dedicated resource pools for crucial components such as vCenter in your production cluster.
 I wrote an article about impact on VMware infrastructure when vCenter is down.

 As a conclusion of this article, let's get pros and cons of Management Cluster together: